 Students Conducting Research

-The IRB Student Mentor is also available to assist students with specific questions about the IRB process and human subjects research.
+The IRB Student Mentor is available to assist students with specific questions about the IRB process and human subjects research.

-Investigators must submit IRB applications through the online IRB Submission Tracking and Review (iStar) system.
-Subsequent reviews, amendments, and reportable events must also be submitted through iStar.
-An iStar account is needed to utilize this system. iStar Resources, including how to obtain an account
+1. Investigators must submit IRB applications through the online IRB Submission Tracking and Review (iStar) system.
+Click here for information on how to obtain an account

 2. Obtain appropriate certification from CITI.
 (Not required for NHSR studies)

 3. Log in to iStar and submit your HSR/NHSR application.
 To submit a new study in iStar, click on the “My Home” tab in the top right corner of the screen, then in the left side bar click on either “New Study” for Human Subjects Research (HSR) applications.
 To submit a NHSR application in iStar, click on “Does my project qualify as “Not Human Subjects Research?
 (USC Only) NHSR?”

 4. Once your application is submitted, the iStar system will send it to your Faculty Advisor for review and approval.
 Once approved, the research study is then sent to the IRB for review and approval.

 5. IRB might return the application back to the Principal Investigator for more information or corrections.

 6. Turn-Around Time: All iStar applications are reviewed in the order received.
 Review time is dependent upon the number of studies in queue, but is approximately 5-10 working days for expedited or exempt submissions.
 Full-Board studies are reviewed, per the IRB meeting schedules.

 7. Once the IRB has approved your study, you may begin your research.